Board Certified Podiatrists | Expert Foot & Ankle Care

 Dactylitis and Toe Joint Involvement

 Dactylitis (“sausage toe”) — diffuse fusiform swelling of an entire toe from combined tenosynovitis and small joint synovitis — is pathognomonic for psoriatic arthritis and reactive arthritis and should prompt immediate rheumatological referral.
-Unlike gout (which produces exquisite single joint tenderness), dactylitis involves the entire ray.
+Unlike gout (which produces detailed single joint tenderness), dactylitis involves the entire ray.
 Psoriatic arthritis also produces a distinctive radiographic pattern of pencil-in-cup erosions at the interphalangeal joints and new bone formation (periostitis) — distinguishing it from rheumatoid arthritis, which produces symmetric erosion without new bone formation.
 Dr. Biernacki at Balance Foot & Ankle evaluates foot and ankle conditions with awareness of systemic inflammatory disease patterns and coordinates with rheumatology when inflammatory arthropathy is suspected.
 Call (810) 206-1402 at our Bloomfield Hills or Howell office.

 📧 Get Dr. Tom’s Free Lab Test Guide